 Demolition (Wrecking) Permits

 You must obtain a demolition permit before beginning work to demolish an entire building or structure, to demolish substantially all of the above-grade portion of a building or structure, or to alter an existing building and permanently reduce its building area.
-Exceptions to this requirement apply to wood frame private garages being replaced with an easy permit, small sheds and other structures that do not require a building permit to construct, and demolition work authorized by the Building Commissioner or another city official on an emergency basis.
+Exceptions to this requirement apply to wood frame private garages being replaced through the Express Permit Program, small sheds and other structures that do not require a building permit to construct, and demolition work authorized by the Building Commissioner or another city official on an emergency basis.

 Demolition work must be performed by a general contractor licensed by the City of Chicago.